 To apply the gridded precipitation method in a HEC-HMS model, the subbasins must be discretized as shown in Figure 1A.

 In this example, MRMS QPE hourly data for Jan 10, 2021 was downloaded from IA State University Mesonet Website and imported to a DSS file (Figure 1B) after being clipped by the basin boundary shapefile.
 A better practice here is to use a buffered basin boundary shapefile as “clipper” to ensure enough precipitation coverage.
-Since the time zone of the downloaded MRMS QPE data is in reference to UTC and the example project area is in Central Standard Time zone (CST), the DSS file is further converted to a new DSS file in CST by using HEC-HMS’s Data Tool – Shifter (Figure 2 and Figure 3).
+Since the time zone of the downloaded MRMS QPE data is in reference to UTC+00:00 and the example project area is in Central Standard Time zone (CST), the DSS file is further converted to a new DSS file in CST by using the built-in HEC-HMS Tool of Time Shifter (Figure 2 and Figure 3).
+Time Shifter uses -hours to shift to time zones west of UTC+00:00 and +hours for time zones east of UTC+00:00.

 The new DSS file with records in reference to CST is illustrated in Figure 4.
 Next introduce the new DSS file into HEC-HMS as Grid Data – Precipitation Gridsets (Figure 5).
 The DSS pathname can use any single record’s pathname in the gridsets, or simply leave Part D and Part E as blank as shown in Figure 5.